open/close all folders

 - Stepford Smiler: At times, when things get really bad.

-- Take Up My Sword: At the end of Spider-Verse, Mary Jane gives May Peter's old Spider-Man costume.
-She declares she's no longer Spider-Girl, but Spider-Woman.
+- Take Up My Sword: At the end of Spider-Verse, Mary Jane gives Peter's old Spider-Man costume to May.
+May declares she's no longer Spider-Girl, but Spider-Woman.
+Enthralla and Red Queen take advantage of this by hypnotizing everyone into believing she's an impostor who killed Spider-Man and the real Spider-Girl.

 - "The Reason You Suck" Speech: When Earth-616 Peter attempts to console her after the Inheritors steal her baby brother and promises to do whatever it takes to get him back, May angrily snaps that he and all the other Spiders are fakes and that the only real Spider-Man was her father, who was killed by Daemos.
 After the event, she apologizes to Peter for it.

-- Tomboy and Girly Girl: The Tomboy to her mother.
+- Tomboy and Girly Girl: May is a sporty, athletic tomboy, in contrast to her fashionable former actress of a mother.

 - Tragic Dream: A major subplot of the first series.
 May stays on the basketball team as long as she can but finds the potential to blow her cover, cheat, and fail to save a life because she was at a match is just too great.
 Doesn't make the decision any harder on her, though, and she admits to missing the sport terribly in Amazing.